martinbarge/sml5202-sts/css-part-2.md

   <li>Finally, commit the changes to the file and view the result.</li>
 </ol>

 <p>In the above steps, we created a style sheet named 'style.scss' [steps 1 & 2].
-(Note: SCSS stands for 'sassy cascading style sheets', which is a style sheet language that uses the same syntax as CSS).
-We then took the style code from the image tag and created our own style rule named <code> .imgLeft </code>  [step 3].
-The dot in front of the style rule name creates what is known as a <b>style class</b>.
+(Note: SCSS stands for 'sassy cascading style sheets', which is a style sheet language that uses the same syntax as CSS). </p>
+<p>We then took the style code from the image tag and created our own style rule named <code> .imgLeft </code>  [step 3].<br>
+<strong>Note:</strong> The dot in front of the style rule name creates what is known as a <b>style class</b>.
 You can name style classes as you like, but it's best practice to use an accepted form.
 The form I've used here is called 'camel case' in which a capital letter is used to identify the second part of the class name (Left).
 This is a standard used in programming and scripting, but many developers prefer to use hypenated names (e.g. .img-left) for better readability.
 It's up to you.
 But <b>never</b> put spaces between your class names (e.g. .img left).
 This will not work. </p>
 <p>The other important points to notice in the style code are this:</p>
 <ul>
   <li>The style rule is surrounded by curly brackets: <code> { } </code>.</li>